geosolutions-it/smb-portal/README.md

-1. initial an empty folder with `git init`
+1. initialize  an empty folder with `git init`

 2. clone this repo with `git clone <repo address >`